 A student who has been suspended from the University of North Texas re-enters on academic probation.
 A student under academic suspension may attend the UNT summer enrollment periods with the approval of their college or school.
 Students should contact the academic advising office to request approval for summer enrollment.
 If, at the end of the summer enrollment period, a student raises the CGPA to a minimum of 2.0, the student will be reinstated in good academic standing.

 A student may take a course a second or subsequent time.
 The Registrar's Office will post duplications at the request of the student, at the request of an academic advisor or upon review of the student's record.
-Until a duplication is posted the Registrar's Office includes a repeated course in the student's cumulative record of hours attempted and grade points earned.
-The Registrar includes without exception any course repeated more than once in the student's cumulative record of hours attempted and grade points earned.
+Once a duplication of a UNT course is posted by the Registrar's Office, the first instance of the UNT course will be excluded from the student's UNT-CGPA, cumulative record of hours attempted and grade points earned.
+The Registrar includes without exception any course repeated more than once in the student's UNT cumulative record of hours attempted and grade points earned.
 Departments may count the highest grade for departmental GPA requirements; however, the academic dean uses only the last grade recorded in certifying the student's eligibility for graduation.

 Undergraduate students who enroll in the same course more than twice may be charged additional tuition amounts.